University of Dundee Student Volunteer Organisation of the Year Award

 Two people are presented an award, standing in front of a UoD crested banner.

-Nominated by second year Molecular Biology student Katie, Girlguiding Scotland is Scotland’s largest youth organisation completely dedicated to girls and aims to inspire them through fun, friendship, challenge and adventure, all made possible thanks to a network of more than 9,000 volunteers.
+Nominated by second year Molecular Biology student Katie, Girlguiding Scotland is Scotland’s largest youth organisation completely dedicated to girls and aims to inspire them through fun, friendship, challenge and adventure, thanks to a network of more than 9,000 volunteers.
 If you would like to find out more, or sign up to volunteer, please visit the Girlguiding Scotland website.

-Read our story about volunteering with Girlguiding Scotland
+Girl Guiding Scotland website Read our story about volunteering with Girlguiding Scotland

 2022 - Roxburghe House

 Roxburghe House is a purpose-built unit in the grounds of Royal Victoria Hospital which offers specialist palliative care to patients with a variety of life limiting illnesses.
+If you would like to find out more, or sign up to volunteer, visit the NHS Tayside website.

 NHS Tayside